geeknection/react-context-api/README.md

 });

 /**
- * Como Criar um uso de contexto com ContextAPI
+ * How to Create Context Usage with Context API
  */
 const useContextAPI = (): ContextsProps => new ContextAPI(contexts).useContext();
 /**
- * Como criar um Provider ou Consumer que englobe toda a aplicação */ const Context = new ContextAPI();
+ * How to create a Provider or Consumer that encompasses the entire application */ const Context = new ContextAPI();
 const Provider = Context.Provider;